lcontami/ecpy/docs/source/dev_guide/application.rst

   have to.
 - a 'clean' attribute which must be a callable taking as single argument the workbench.
-- a priority, which is an integer specifying when to call this start up.
+- a priority, which is an integer specifying when to call this closed.

 .. note::